openhab/openhab-addons/bundles/org.openhab.binding.bluetooth.bluegiga/README.md

 ## Bridge Configuration

 The bluegiga bridge requires the configuration parameter `port`, which corresponds to the serial port the dongle is connected to.
-Additionally, the parameter `discovery` can be set to true/false.
+Additionally, the parameter `backgroundDiscovery` can be set to true/false.
 When set to true, any Bluetooth device of which broadcasts are received is added to the Inbox.

 ## Example

 This is how an BlueGiga adapter can be configured textually in a *.things file:

 ```
-Bridge bluetooth:bluegiga:1 [ port="/dev/ttyS0", discovery=false ]
+Bridge bluetooth:bluegiga:1 [ port="/dev/ttyS0", backgroundDiscovery=false ]
 ```